DAF-Bridge/.github/profile/README.md

 - Continuous Integration: GitHub Action

 ## Talent Atmos Rec
-The repository for ML model that will be used for inferencing
+The repository for ML model that will be used for inferencing (Recommendation Service).
 ### __Technology Stack__
 - Framework: FastAPI & Pytorch
 - Language: Python